 Low investment costs have also contributed to the rise of cryptocurrencies, such as Bitcoin.
 By mid-April, Bitcoin prices had fallen to $ 60,000, down from less than $ 7,000 a year earlier.
 Low interest rates were behind at least part of this recovery, as investors sought alternative investments to cash.
 But the abundance of new technology in the form of electronic trading systems has also helped boost cryptocurrencies and similar assets.

 “Will we have crypto if we don’t have the technology?
-Probably not, ”Sullivan says.
-All cryptos rely on technology for their existence, and they need it to be traded.
+Probably not, ”Sullivan said.
+All cryptos rely on technology for their existence and they need it to be traded.

-Likewise, non-fungible tokens (NFTs) use blockchain technology, just like Bitcoin and other emerging cryptocurrencies.
+Likewise, non-fungible tokens, or NFTs, use blockchain technology, just like Bitcoin and other emerging cryptocurrencies.
 The encryption provided by the blockchain means that people cannot reproduce these discrete and individually identifiable electronic elements: an NFT is not the same as another NFT.
 This differentiates them from cryptocurrencies, which are interchangeable (fungible) for each other.

 And they can be sold for large sums.

-The New York Times columnist Kevin Roose turned an electronic copy of his column on the rise of NFT (“Buy this column on the blockchain!”) into NFT and sold it for $ 560,000.
-The profits were then donated to charity, according to the columnist.
+New York Times columnist Kevin Roose turned an electronic copy of his column on the rise of NFT (“Buy this column on the blockchain!”)
+Into NFT and sold it for $ 560,000.
+(The profits were then donated to charity, according to the columnist.)

 Christie’s first auctioned an NFT in March, a digital photo collage by the artist known as Beeple that sold for $ 69 million.
 NFT-focused start-up Dapper Labs has raised $ 305 million from a host of celebrities ranging from great basketball player Michael Jordan to actor Will Smith, valuing the company at $ 2.6 billion, after Dapper’s NBA Top Shot platform made waves with $ 500 million in collectible ‘moments’ sales. – short video clips of highlights from NBA players.